ibstokke/EnergyNow23/readme.md

 # Ancillary Services Calculator

-The aim of this application is to compare the income of ower plant offering electricity producition and ancillary services in Switzerland.
+The aim of this application is to compare the income of ower plant offering electricity production and ancillary services in Switzerland.

 The application takes few variables, which can be applied to any power plant: